Density matrix representation of hybrid tensor networks for noisy quantum devices: Conclusions and Discussions

 In this paper, we first reviewed the hybrid tensor network (HTN) framework and discussed the related methods, i.e., the Deep VQE and entanglement forging under the language of HTN.
 Then, whereas these methods are formulated for pure states, the quantum states should be described with the density matrices due to the effect of physical noise in actual experiments.
 Therefore, we introduced the density matrix representation for HTNs by introducing the expansion operator and discussed the HTN states' physicality by considering each contraction method case.
 We found that as long as we use type (i)-(iii) state preparation, the HTN state is physical, while type (iv) may induce unphysical states.
 We also revealed that the exponential decay of the computation results occurs with the number of contracted quantum tensors in the tree network.

 While we mainly analyzed the expectation values, some algorithms use transition amplitudes in the HTN framework, e.g., quantum-inspired Monte-Carlo simulations~\cite{kanno2023quantum}; therefore, we cannot directly apply our arguments to this case, although the exponential decay of the measured values with the number of quantum tensors is likely to be observed.
-Also, based on the results of the explicit formulas for HTN states under noise, it may be interesting to apply quantum error mitigation (QEM), e.g., probabilistic error cancellation with finite noise characterization errors~\cite{suzuki2022quantum}, to HTN states and see the resulting effective quantum states and its physicality.
+In addition, we note that the theoretical analysis of exponential decay assumes that classical tensors are unaffected by physical noise.
+When an HTN state includes a classical tensor constructed via quantum computation (e.g., the classical tensor $\beta_{k}^{\vec{i}_k,\vec{j}_k}$ in Deep VQE), the theoretical analysis based on Eq.~(\ref{Eq: multilayer}) would be affected by this additional noise.
+Also, based on the results of the explicit formulas for HTN states under noise, it may be interesting to apply quantum error mitigation (QEM), e.g., probabilistic error cancellation with finite noise characterization errors~\cite{suzuki2022quantum}, to HTN states and see the resulting effective quantum states and their physicality.
 Finally, although we derived the exponential decay of the observables for tree tensor networks with noisy quantum states and the exponential growth of the variance of the error-mitigated observable for a specific strategy in Eq. (\ref{Eq: QEM}), the application of information-theoretic analysis of QEM~\cite{takagi2022fundamental,takagi2022universal,tsubouchi2022universal,quek2022exponentially} for HTN states may be useful to verify the efficiency of this QEM protocol.